-We are committed to addressing the issues surrounding fostering diversity in science, through increasing awareness of this subject and promoting systems through which the surrounding issues can be effectively addressed.
-The Biochemical Society believes that the scientific workforce should reflect the make-up of UK society and thus include fair representation from groups which have been traditionally disadvantaged.
-Individuals from lower socio-economic backgrounds, certain ethnic minorities, women, and people with disabilities are all currently under-represented in education, training and employment related to science.
+We are committed to addressing the issues surrounding diversity in science through increasing awareness of this subject and promoting systems through which the surrounding issues can be effectively addressed.
+The Biochemical Society believes that the scientific workforce should be as inclusive and representative as possible, and thus include fair representation from groups which have been traditionally disadvantaged.

 Definition of terms

 ‘Applicant’ or ‘Recipient’ will refer to the lead organisation that is applying for and/or is awarded a grant, or anyone officially representing this organisation in relation to this grant scheme.
-‘Biochemical Society’ refers to the Biochemical Society based at 90 High Holborn London WC1V 6LJ and located online at www.biochemistry.org.
+‘Biochemical Society’ refers to the Biochemical Society based at 10 Queen Street Place, London EC4R 1BE and located online at www.biochemistry.org.

 1. Aims and Objectives

-The Biochemical Society Diversity in Science Grants scheme provides grants of up to £500 to individuals, groups, charities or not-for profit organisations to support and address issues relating to diversity in science.
-In exceptional circumstances, at its discretion, the Society may also award up to £1,000 for individual projects.
+diversity in science.
+In exceptional circumstances and at its discretion, the Society may also award up to £1,000 for individual projects.

 Applications must reflect that this grant is a one-time award from the Biochemical Society, and should highlight how the project could become sustainable going forward where appropriate.